-LPG Cylinders sales for the current quarter shows an increase of 22.5%, with revenue of RM4.9 million (4Q15: RM4.0 million) mainly due to higher sales volume recorded compared to the preceding year 4th Quarter.
-4Q16 revenue was for the supply of LPG cylinders to Petron Malaysia Refining & Marketing Bhd (formerly known as Esso Malaysia Bhd), Mygaz Sdn Bhd and for export of LPG cylinders to Brunei Shell Marketing Company Sdn Bhd.
+LPG Cylinders manufacturing division recorded a decrease in revenue of approximately RM3.0 million, due to lower offtake of LPG cylinders from the Petroleum Companies.
+1Q17 revenue was for the supply of LPG cylinders to Petron Malaysia Refining & Marketing Bhd (formerly known as Esso Malaysia Bhd), Mygaz Sdn Bhd and for export of LPG cylinders to Brunei Shell Marketing Company Sdn Bhd.

 The Group's Steel Pipes Manufacturing division under the two subsidiaries registered aggregate revenue of RM839K (1Q16: RM246K), increased by 241.0% mainly from the supply of Mild Steel Cement Lined Pipes by the Group's Steel Pipes plant in Kota Kinabalu, Sabah.

 2017 will be a challenging year for the Group.
 The Board is cautious that the continued uncertainties in the global economic environment, escalation of costs due to inflationary pressure, volatility of global raw material steel prices and fluctuation of exchange rates are amongst factors that may impact the Group's performance.

 The Group continues to exercise its effort on prudent cost management and operational efficiency to stay competitive and focused on its effort to identify viable new strategic and business opportunities available in our specialized and growing structural steel engineering services with more focus given to the energy related projects.